padrinobook/padrinobook/01-introduction.md

 Why another book about how to develop an application in Rails?
 But wait, this book should give you a basic introduction how to develop a web application with [Padrino](http://www.padrinorb.com/).
 Padrino is "The Elegant Ruby Web Framework".
 Padrino is based upon [Sinatra](http://www.sinatrarb.com/ "Sinatra"), which is a simple a Domain Specific Language (DSL) for quickly creating web-applications in Ruby.
-While writing Sinatra applications many developers miss some of the extra conveniences that Rails offers, this is where Padrino comes in as it provides many of these whilst still staying true to Sinatra's ethos of being simple and lightweight.
+When writing Sinatra applications many developers miss some of the extra conveniences that Rails offers, this is where Padrino comes in as it provides many of these while still staying true to Sinatra's ethos of being simple and lightweight.
 To say it with words of the Padrino webpage: "Padrino is a full-stack ruby framework built upon Sinatra".

 ## Motivation

 My motivation is to provide up-to-date documentation for Padrino.
-Although Padrino borrows many ideas and techniques from its big brother Rails, it aims to be more modular and allows you to interchange various components with considerable ease.
+Although Padrino borrows many ideas and techniques from it's big brother Rails it aims to be more modular and allows you to interchange various components with considerable ease.

 ## Basics and Tools

 I won't tell you which operating system you should use - there is an interesting discussion on [hackernews](http://news.ycombinator.com/item?id=3786674 "hackernews").
-I leave it free for the reader of this book which to use - basically your are reading this book to learn Padrino.
+I leave it free for the reader of this book which to use - basically you are reading this book to learn Padrino.

 I assume that you already have your favorite browser - in the end you you just need to call a certain URL in your browser to see the your Padrino app running.